lekhajee/reveal.js/Speaker Notes.md

 Mimic can be the tool which enables a OpenStack developer to get quick feedback on the code he/she is writing and not have to go through the gate multiple times to understand that.. maybe I should have handled that one error, that the upstream system decides to throw my way every now and then.

+# deadcode
+when the behavior of the upstream system changes, you only need to make a change in one place - Mimic - instead of once in every test that might be mocking different behavior of the upstream system.